Sifting the Noise: A Comparative Study of LLM Agents in Vulnerability False Positive Filtering: Discussion

 \subsection{True-Positive Retention}

-While RQ1 focuses on filtering FPs among SAST alerts, an equally important practical concern is whether these agents suppress true vulnerabilities.
-To quantify this risk, we conducted a TP-retention experiment on the OWASP Benchmark positives using the best-performing configuration from Table~\ref{tab:r1_fp_reduction_performance}, which consists of Claude Sonnet 4 paired with \textsc{SWE-agent}.
+\looseness=-1 While RQ1 focuses on filtering FPs among SAST alerts, an equally important concern is whether these agents suppress true vulnerabilities.
+To quantify this risk, we conducted a TP-retention experiment on the OWASP Benchmark positives using the best-performing configuration from Table~\ref{tab:r1_fp_reduction_performance}, i.e., Claude Sonnet 4 paired with \textsc{SWE-agent}.
 Among the 1,415 vulnerable test cases, the agent successfully completed 1,411 runs, achieving a 99.7\% completion rate.
 The agent incorrectly labeled 314 true vulnerabilities as FPs, resulting in a TP retention of 77.7\% and a miss rate of 22.25\%.
-These results suggest that despite strong FP reduction on non-vulnerable instances, the agent may still hide a non-trivial fraction of real vulnerabilities if its decisions are used for automatic suppression.
+These results suggest that despite strong FP reduction on non-vulnerable instances, the agent may still hide a non-trivial fraction of real vulnerabilities if its decisions drive automatic suppression.

-Our per-CWE analysis reveals that the miss rate remains low for classic data-flow-driven injection vulnerabilities.
+Our per-CWE analysis shows that the miss rate remains low for classic data-flow-driven injection vulnerabilities.
 Specifically, the miss rate is 2.38\% for CWE-78, 1.10\% for CWE-89, 0.41\% for CWE-79, and 0\% for both CWE-90 and CWE-643.
 This indicates that the agent is generally reliable when reasoning about explicit taint-flow evidence in local code.
 In contrast, we observe severe TP suppression for weaknesses that are less obvious to straightforward data-flow reasoning.
-For instance, the miss rate rises to 77.17\% for CWE-327, also known as Weak Cryptography, 84.50\% for CWE-328 regarding Weak Hashing, 77.11\% for CWE-501 or Trust Boundary Violation, and 50.00\% for CWE-614, which refers to Secure Cookie Flag.
-These categories often require domain knowledge such as algorithm strength, broader configuration context, or specific threat modeling assumptions.
-In these cases, the agent may dismiss alerts as best-practice warnings rather than exploitable vulnerabilities, or mistakenly infer implicit mitigations that do not exist.
+For instance, the miss rate rises to 77.17\% for CWE-327 (Weak Cryptography), 84.50\% for CWE-328 (Weak Hashing), 77.11\% for CWE-501 (Trust Boundary Violation), and 50.00\% for CWE-614 (Secure Cookie Flag).
+These categories often require domain knowledge such as algorithm strength, configuration context, or threat modeling.
+In these cases, the agent may dismiss alerts as best-practice warnings rather than exploitable vulnerabilities, or infer mitigations that do not exist.